grafana/mimir/docs/sources/mimir/references/architecture/components/store-gateway.md

 The store-gateway downloads the index header for new blocks, and offloads (deletes) the local copy of index header for deleted blocks.
 You can configure the `-blocks-storage.bucket-store.sync-interval` flag to control the frequency with which the store-gateway checks for changes in the long-term storage.

-When a query executes, store-gateway downloads chunks, but it does not fully download the whole block; the store-gateway downloads only the portions of index and chunks that are required to run a given query.
+When a query executes, the store-gateway downloads chunks, but it does not fully download the whole block; the store-gateway downloads only the portions of index and chunks that are required to run a given query.
 To avoid the store-gateway having to re-download the index header during subsequent restarts, we recommend running the store-gateway with a persistent disk.
 For example, if you're running the Grafana Mimir cluster in Kubernetes, you can use a StatefulSet with a PersistentVolumeClaim for the store-gateways.